The non-credit Rochester Scholars classes are offered for one-, two-, and three-week sessions over the summer for rising 9-12 grade students.

 Who are the courses taught by?

 University of Rochester faculty, UR graduate students, and top local educators instruct the classes.
-Please visit this site to view faculty profiles.
+Please visit our faculty bios page to learn more about instructors.

 How much supervision is provided?